 Screen time and autism

 Let’s face it screen time is a big deal for most kids.
-When he was 2 and a half my autistic son was extremely hard to engage.
+When he was 2 and a half my son was extremely hard to engage.
 He is non-verbal so we introduced the Picture Exchange Communication System (PECS) with him.
 In order to get him communicating with PECS we needed something he really wanted and would ask for over and over again.
-The IPad was that motivator.
-The excitement at getting to do a puzzle on the IPad each time was what we needed to get him started using PECS sentences.
+The iPad was that motivator.
+The excitement at getting to do a puzzle on the iPad each time was what we needed to get him started using PECS sentences.

 He is now 5 and can now use an app on the IPad to communicate using PECS.
 That’s definitely positive screen time.